AMISH18/AB-testing-Gaming-Data/README.md

 In particular, we will analyze the impact on player _retention_ – both 1-day retention and 3-day retention.
 I formulated the null hypothesis for this test, and control group.
 I  conducted basic EDA to better understand the data and variables.
 Also, I used chi-square test to understand the statistical significance of change in retention rates for both tests.

-Remember, chi-square is a very good test to check for any gaps in hythesis.
+Remember, chi-square is a very good test to check for any gaps in hypothesis.